ECCO-Summer-School/ESS25-Team_SHERLOCCS/README.md

 ## Project Title and Introduction

+We aim to understand the factors that control temperature variability in the CalCOFI region.
+Our work is heavily inspired by a previous study that used the California State Estimate (CASE) to probe this question [(Zaba et., al 2020)](https://doi.org/10.1175/JPO-D-19-0271.1).
+Here, we will use the central ECCO state estimate (currently ECCO V4r4) to achieve the following:
+- Investigate whether temperature anomalies that appear in CASE are reproduced in ECCO V4r4
+- Compare the heat/volume budgets of the CalCOFI region in ECCO V4r4 to the higher resolution CASE budgets
+- Use the EMU toolbox to conduct an attribution study (i.e., attribute variability to winds, heat fluxes, etc.)
+- Use the EMU toolbox to conduct an adjoint analysis, and to attribute observed temperature variability or extreme events to a particular mechanism

 Provide a brief introduction describing the proposed work.
 Be sure to also decribe what skills team members will get to learn and practice as part of this project.

 ### Collaborators